 - Open the new cloned version and add any bots you require.

-Cloning a channel will also bring all your users across and recreate everyone’s permissions, saving you the time you would otherwise have to put into it.
-Now all the messages in the old channel are gone, and your new channel has the same settings.
+Cloning a channel will also add all of the users from the old channel and recreate everyone’s permissions, making it much easier than creating a new channel from scratch.
+Now, all the messages in the old channel are gone, and your new channel has the same settings.

 Do you have any other suggestions for managing messages on Discord?
 Share them with us in the comments!

 For more information regarding using and managing a Discord server, check out some of our other resources: